You need every advantage you can get.

 - Credit Cards: It is common, particularly with contracts to keep a credit card on file with planned charges.
 You may also consider using services such as Paypal, Venmo, and Square to collect payment via credit or debit cards.

-☐ Calculate startup costs (registration, insurance, tools and supplies, transportation, and branding)
+☐ Calculate startup costs (registration, insurance (including liability insurance), tools and cleaning supplies, transportation, and branding)

 ☐ Research pricing structures and desired profit margins

 Whether you're starting a cleaning business as a full-time venture or simply a side hustle, it's important to remember that it is a business.

 You will need to follow your state's legal requirements that are required for all businesses.